Eburonia/Japanese-Restaurant-Shibuya/README.md

    * On the reservation form on the 'Reservation' page, a drop-down menu where you can select your desired date and a drop-down menu where you can select the desired time when you can make a reservation have been added.

 8. As a first-time visitor of the website, I want to know what the methods of payment are, so that I know whether to bring cash or a credit card before visiting the restaurant in the future.
    * On the index page of the website, a 'Payment Methods' section has been added.
 It clearly states cash is accepted (Euro only).
-It also indicates icons of accepted credit cards and even bitcoin cash is accepted.
+It also indicates icons of accepted credit cards and even bitcoin cash is accepted (the green colour for the bitcoin icon is on purpose).

 9. As a first-time visitor of the website, I want to know how and if I can get additional information about the restaurant in case it's not mentioned on the website.
    * In the navigation bar, a link to the 'Contact' page has been added.
 On this page, a form has been added where you can send a message in case you want to ask a question or you want additional information about the restaurant.